 For a printable version of this schedule, click here.

-Check back in August to see a list of confirmed sites for the Fall 2017 season.
 The sites listed below participated in the past calendar year.

 A parent/guardian must complete the online registration form for each girl.